makersacademy/chitter-challenge/README-2.md

 > So that I can stay constantly tapped in to the shouty box of Chitter
 > I want to receive an email if I am tagged in a Peep

-**CSS Design**

 **Edge Case**
 - Peeps that include apostrophes cannot be posted.
-- Sign up does not check if email address already has an account attached to it.

 ## Features
-- Sign up
+- Sign up (warning if email or user handle already in use)
-- Sign in
+- Login (warning if incorrect log in details)
 - Log out
-- Post Peeps
-- Listing Peeps
+- Write posts
+- View all posts
-- Display creator and time of Peeps
+- Display creator and time of posts

 ## Code style
 - OOD